tedbjurlin/H-Intercal/README.md

 ### Interesting Features

-Intercal-72 has a variety of interesting feature (a byproduct of the fact that nearly every feature is unique), but an unexpectedly complex one is the existance of unary boolean operators.
+Intercal-72 has a variety of interesting features (a byproduct of the fact that nearly every feature is unique), but an unexpectedly complex one is the existance of unary boolean operators.

 A unary boolean operator takes a single operand, and applies the boolean operation to every adjacent pair of bits, including the first and last.
 In practice, we can simply apply the operation as a bitwise operation to the operand and itself, bitshifted to the right by one.